matijap59/Movie-Genre-Classification/README.md

 # Project Description

 The goal of this project is to develop an algorithm for determining a movie's genre based on its description.
 Natural language processing techniques were used to analyze textual descriptions, and movies were classified into appropriate genres.
+The attached **RI-project-specification.pdf** provides a detailed project description and outlines the procedures used to solve the given problems.

 # Algorithms
 1. **K-Nearest Neighbors**